apache/cloudstack-documentation/source/adminguide/api.rst

 password, userdata or ssh-keys are updated and a new ISO is built from the updated directory structure.

-In case of a password reset, the new password will be picked-up at VM start.
+In case of a password reset, the new password will be picked-up at Instance start.
 To access the updated userdata, the user needs to remount the config drive ISO.

-When a VM is stopped, the ConfigDrive network element will trigger the Secondary Storage VM to remove the ISO from the secondary storage.
+When an Instance is stopped, the ConfigDrive network element will trigger the Secondary Storage VM to remove the ISO from the secondary storage.
 If the config drive is stored on primary storage, the network element will trigger the host to remove the ISO.